-When it comes to choosing your career, finding your first job or looking for a new opportunity, it’s beneficial to have an understanding of the average UK salaries in your field.
+When it comes to choosing your career, finding your first job or looking for a new opportunity, it’s beneficial to have an understanding of the average UK salaries in your field and therefore your earning potential.

 Firstly, you’ll want to understand your value to businesses and have an idea of what you can expect to be bringing in each month.
 Also, employers will likely ask you what your salary expectations are and you won’t want them to think that you lack commercial awareness by coming out with a random and unrealistic figure.

-Take a look at the 2019 average UK salary statistics below, taken from payscale.com.
+Take a look at the 2019 average UK salary statistics below for full time employees, taken from payscale.com.

 If you can progress to Office Manager you will see an increase in salary with the average being £24,451.
 With profit share and bonuses Office Managers can earn anywhere between £17,512 – £33,986.